Claude Sonnet 4.5 vs Ling-2.6-Flash

 The capability footprint differs most on vision: Claude Sonnet 4.5, multimodal input: Claude Sonnet 4.5, and reasoning mode: Claude Sonnet 4.5.
 Both models share function calling, tool use, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose Claude Sonnet 4.5 when reasoning depth and broader provider choice are central to the workload.
-Choose Ling-2.6-Flash when long-context analysis and larger context windows are more important.
+Choose Ling-2.6-Flash when long-context analysis, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ